MingchaoLiu/mingchaoliu.com/_pages/research.md

 ---

-Our researches mainly focus on mechanics of slender structures and their applications in metamaterials and metastructures with innovative functions.
+Our research primarily concentrates on the mechanics of slender structures and their applications in robotic metamaterials endowed with innovative functionalities.

 Mechanics of Slender Structures
 --------